 Inevitably, there will be a group of folks in the organization who are upset, frustrated, or scared based on a political outcome.
-Regardless of how someone feels, everyone will need time to process the results.
+Everyone will need time to process the results regardless of how someone feels.
 For employees whose lives or safety are endangered by the outcomes of a political process, the time to recover might be even more significant.
-Like other major and sometimes life-changing events, you can help employees manage their mental health and take the necessary time to understand their feelings.
+Like other major and sometimes life-changing events, you can help employees manage their mental health and take the time to understand their feelings.
 Encourage folks to take time off or offer a mental health day to employees who need a chance to recharge, process, and experience the emotions associated with the outcome.

 However, offering time to process is meaningless if we don't create an environment and culture for employees to feel comfortable having an emotional response and needing time to process.
 Ensure that you are [over-] communicating that it is not unprofessional or immature to need time to care for yourself, your family, or your community.
 Our culture also informs us how "winners" experience the workplace too.
 For example, if my candidate is elected or a bill is passed that is meaningful to me, the culture of my organization will dictate how I bring myself to work.
 How do I show empathy toward the grieving and processing of other employees?

 Keeping politics out of the workplace is a thing of the past.
 As our personal and professional lives continue to intersect, it's essential to create an environment where employees are comfortable reacting to potentially unfavorable political news.
-Consider how your employees will be impacted in the weeks leading up to and after such events, and make sure you utilize employee feedback in the right way.
+Consider how your employees will be impacted in the weeks leading up to and after such events, and ensure you utilize employee feedback correctly.